High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity

-Our transducer is a doubly-parametric membrane-based transducer of similar design to Refs.~\cite{brubaker2022optomechanical, urmey2024stable}, with the following improvements: the silicon nitride \SiN{} in the device is annealed~\cite{mittal2024annealing}, and the membrane is ``pinned" in place with a silicon post to more reproducibly set the transducer's capacitor spacing~\cite{urmey2024quantum,mittal2024enhanced}.
-Furthermore, we have improved the noise performance of the optical and microwave pumps with additional filtering (Methods).
-The mechanical mode of the \SiN{} membrane with resonant frequency $\omegam =2\pi\cdot1.27$~MHz couples an optical Fabry-P\'erot cavity and a microwave-frequency superconducting LC circuit via the optomechanical and electromechanical interactions~\cite{andrews2014bidirectional}.
-Electrical and optical pumps red-detuned by $\omegam$ from their respective resonators enhance these interactions, coupling the mechanical mode to the microwave (optical) field at rate $\Gammae$ ($\Gammao$), proportional to the pump power.
-Imperfect suppression of the Stoke's sideband of the transduction mode leads to gain $\mathcal{A}=\Ae\Ao$, where $\Ae$ ($\Ao$) is the portion of the gain due to the electromechanical (optomechanical) interaction, which is undesirable because it is accompanied by additional noise~\cite{andrews2014bidirectional,caves1982quantum}.
-The apparent efficiency $\etaapp=\mathcal{A}\etat$ includes this gain factor and gives the fraction of the incident signal that exits the transducer, where $\etat=\etaM(4\Gammae\Gammao/\GammaT^2)$ is the ideal transduction efficiency of a device operating with perfect optomechanical and electromechanical sideband resolution~\cite{brubaker2022optomechanical}, and the maximum achievable efficiency $\etaM$ is limited by loss in the electromagnetic resonators and an optical mode matching factor.
-Our platform achieves the highest external microwave-optical transduction efficiencies demonstrated to date~\cite{brubaker2022optomechanical}.
+The apparent efficiency $\etaapp=\mathcal{A}\etat$ includes this gain factor and gives the fraction of the incident signal that exits the transducer, where $\etat=\etaM(4\Gammae\Gammao/\GammaT^2)$ is the ideal transduction efficiency of a device operating with perfect optomechanical and electromechanical sideband resolution~\cite{brubaker2022optomechanical}.
+The maximum achievable efficiency $\etaM$ is determined by loss in the electromagnetic resonators and an optical mode matching factor.
 In this device we achieve apparent efficiencies of $\etaapp=0.4$, calibrated by the procedure used in Ref.~\cite{higginbotham2018harnessing}.
 The transduction bandwidth $B = \GammaT/2\pi$ is determined by the total loss rate of the mechanical mode, including the pump-enhanced loss rates, $\GammaT=\Gammae + \Gammao +\gammam$, where $\gammam\ll\Gammae,\Gammao$ is the intrinsic loss rate of the transduction mode.